EGaraldi/corecon/paper/paper.md

 # Pledge to the EoR community

 `CoReCon` is an open and collaborative project by its own nature.
-I strongly believe it can be an useful tool for the EoR community, but it can only thrive and be so through collaborative effort.
+I strongly believe it can be a useful tool for the EoR community, but it can only thrive and be so through collaborative effort.
 I ask everyone that finds this module useful for their research to contribute and enrich the constraints collection providing new entries.